All too often an early childhood program will have a budget that balances on paper, but the cash just doesn’t come in

 All of these examples underscore the challenges of establishing a bad debt target of 3%.
 In some cases, such as the current COVID-19 pandemic, it may be more appropriate to establish a bad debt benchmark as high as 10% of revenues.

 Regardless of the benchmark chosen, bad debt should be tracked at least monthly and reviewed quarterly, so you can adjust your budget if your revenues are falling short of projections.
 Many centers monitor and reassess their accounts weekly.

-Child care tuition collection can be very time consuming unless systems are put in place to streamline and automate the process.
+Child care tuition fees collection can be very time consuming unless systems are put in place to streamline and automate the process.
 Using electronic funds transfer (that is, enabling automatic transfer of funds from a bank account, debit or credit card) is one way to strengthen fee collection.
 Many early childhood platforms, like Famly, have an integrated payment function that makes it simpler for parents to pay, which often leads to more timely payments.